-- Mid-semester exam 1: February 25, class time in regular classroom - Mid-semester exam 2: April 16, class time in regular classroom - Final exam: Project Presentation, May 5, 2:00 to 4:45 p.m.., in regular classroom (Undergrads: write an evaluation of project presentations)
+- Mid-semester exam 1: February 24, class time in regular classroom - Mid-semester exam 2: April 21, class time in regular classroom - Final exam: Project Presentation, May 10, 2:00 to 4:30 p.m., in regular classroom

 Missed exams: Attendance at all exams is mandatory.
 Only legal or debilitating medical excuses will be accepted (read: prison time, major blood loss, etc.), provided that they are accompanied by the appropriate official documentation.
 Makeup exams are more difficult than the exams they replace; few have passed.
 Failure to satisfy these criteria will result in a zero grade for the exam.